Fonsecaea compacta

 Fonsecaea compacta is a saprophytic fungal species found in the family Herpotrichiellaceae.
 It is a rare etiological agent of chromoblastomycosis, with low rates of correspondence observed from reports.
 The main active components of F. compacta are glycolipids, yet very little is known about its composition.
 F. compacta is widely regarded as a dysplastic variety of Fonsecaea pedrosoi, its morphological precursor.
 The genus Fonsecaea presently contains two species, F. pedrosoi and F. compacta.
 Over 100 strains of F. pedrosoi have been isolated but only two of F. compacta.

 History

-F. compacta was first proposed by Carrion in 1935.
+Fonsecaea compacta was first proposed by Carrion in 1935.
 This proposal was considered invalid because a Latin diagnosis was not provided at the time.
 The name F. compacta was later validated in 1940 when Carrion provided the required Latin diagnosis.
 Carrion & Emmons reported the presence of phialides in F. compacta, which were described as being typical of those formed by Phialophora verrucosa.
 Owing to this observation, Redaelli & Ciferri transferred F. compacta to the genus Phialophora in 1942.
 Given that the generic name Fonsecaea is feminine, the species epithet "compacta" rather than "compactum" is used for gender agreement.